BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SyntheticBuildingFilters/EstablishMatrixPhase.md

 To run this Filter properly, the _Initialize Synthetic Volume_ Filter must have been run already.
-Based on the phase fraction in the statistics file used in the _Initialize Synthetic Volume_ Filter, this Filter assigns _voxels_ to a matrix phase.
+Based on the phase fraction in the statistics file used in the _Initialize Synthetic Volume_ Filter, this Filter assigns _**Cells**_ to a matrix phase.

 ## Parameters ##